 A notice will be published giving interested parties three months’ notice that the company intends to be struck off.

-There are several other steps that companies must follow or at least consider which are detailed in our guide to closing a company here.
+Companies must follow several other steps or at least consider, detailed in our guide to closing a company here.

-Voluntary Strike Offs are the common and most efficient method business owners usually use when closing a company.
+Voluntary Strike Offs are the standard and most efficient method business owners usually use when closing a company.
 However, they still tend to be complex affairs that require expert knowledge to navigate.
-At Future Strategy we can supply that knowledge and reassurance.
+At Future Strategy, we can supply that knowledge and reassurance.

 The directors themselves will start the process of a company’s liquidation by contacting an Insolvency Practitioner.

-An MVL is not appropriate if the company is deemed to be insolvent (i.e. one that cannot afford to pay all its debts).
+An MVL is not appropriate if the company is deemed insolvent (i.e., one that cannot afford to pay all its debts).

 Want to Know More About Closing a Limited Company Without Paying Tax?

 Contact us today.
 Our initial consultation is FREE.

 Here we will assess the viability of the business and offer advice on appropriate strategies, including how to legally avoid paying tax where possible.